 Just so you know, some of the links on this page are affiliate links.
 That means if you decide to purchase any of the products we suggest here, we will receive a small commission.
 Note: there is no extra charge to if you if you decide to purchase a product that we have an affiliate relationship with.
 Please remember that we have personally used all of these products and companies we list below and recommend them because they are helpful and useful, not because we make any small commission.
-Don't spend any money on them unless you think they will help you achieve your travel goals.
+Don't spend any money on them unless you think they will help you a great travel experience.

 Booking your Travel